pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

  	* Syslog configuration consolidated into metron package.
  	* Syslog aggregator package removed (use metron package for syslog forwarding).

-###### Bug Fixes
+### Bug Fixes

-* Bug fixed where application shutdown logs were not being collected by loggregator
+* Bug fixed where application shutdown logs were not being collected by loggregator.
-* Bug fixes for recovering when NATS connection is lost
+* Bug fixes for recovering when NATS connection is lost.

 ## Notifications